anna-ssg/anna/site/content/posts/week-2.md

 # Anirudh’s Progress

 - Restructured the project
-- Refactor and improve the live reload functionality
+- Improved and integrated the live reload functionality into the ssg
-- Switched to 2 goroutine, etc
+  - Switched to a two goroutine system
+    - The main goroutine runs the application and renders pages
+    - The second goroutine runs the local web server
+  - Eliminated locks and restarting of application on file modification
-- Implement the post tagging system etc
+- Implemented the tagging system
+  - Added functionality to tag posts into collections
+  - Reverse search for posts of a particular category

+---

-## What's next?
+## Hegde’s Progress

-- Testing, rebuilding, etc.
+- Implemented chronological feed for posts
+- Added ssg flag and frontmatter field to allow working with draft posts.
+Changed page rendering process to prevent rendering of unnecessary posts.
+- Added options in frontmatter and config.yml to integrate javascript based plugins (eg: light mode, code highliting, etc).
+Users can have seprate plugin options per post.
+- Fixed iframe, video and image rendering (CSS)

+## Whats Next (Anirudh and Hegde):

+- Rebuild the project from ground up and split up the rendering process and Generator struct
+- Follow a TDD-based approach during the rebuild

 ---